 Our goals are to develop clean water, healthy air and abundant green space across the entire Upstate; encourage a pattern of development with reduced fiscal and environmental impacts; and support fully informed and engaged citizens throughout the region.
+Read all about it in our Strategic Plan.

 We focus our work on the ten Upstate counties of Abbeville, Anderson, Cherokee, Greenville, Greenwood, Laurens, Oconee, Pickens, Spartanburg and Union through our three programs – Clean Air & Water, Sustainable Communities, and Land Trust.
 We believe the Upstate is one the most beautiful places on earth and want to keep it that way forever!